echogarden-project/echogarden/docs/Tasklist.md

 * Option to generate captions that have word-level timings

 ### Synthesis
-* Option to disable alignment.
+* Option to disable alignment (only for some engines).
 * Find places to add commas (",") to improve speech fluency.
-VITS voices don't normally add phrasing breaks if there is no punctuation
+VITS voices don't normally add speech breaks if there is no punctuation
 * An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech.
 * Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (does `cldr` treat it as a word?
 Maybe eSpeak doesn't recognize it as a word).
 "C#" as well
 * Find way to manually reset voice list cache